daniel5151/ANESE/README.md

 Emulator written for fun and learning.

 Accuracy and performance are long-term goals, but the primary focus is getting popular titles up and running.
+There are still a lot of bugs, but many games are working quite well already.

 ANESE is _cross-platform_, and is regularly tested on macOS, Windows, and Linux.